malm0d/RareSkills-ZK-Book/module2/10-Groth16-Explained/01_Groth16.md

 An attacker only needs to guess four combinations of ($x_1$, $x_2$), to figure out what the witness it: $(0, 0), (1, 1), (1, 0), (0, 1)$.
 That is, they guess a witness, generate a proof, and see if their answer matches the original proof.

-To prevent guessing by any malicious actor, **the prover needs to "salt" their proof**, and the verification equation needs to be modified (again) to accomodate the salt.
+To prevent guessing by a malicious actor, **the prover needs to "salt" their proof**, and the verification equation needs to be modified (again) to accommodate the salt.

 The key here is, without randomization, the existing $[A]_1$, $[B]_2$, and $[C]_1$ would be deterministic linear functions of the witness $\mathbf{a}$.